Endocrine disruptor: U-shaped dose-response curve

 Most toxicants, including endocrine disruptors, have been claimed to follow a U-shaped dose-response curve.
 This means that very low and very high levels have more effects than mid-level exposure to a toxicant.

-Endocrine disrupting effects have been noted in animals exposed to environmentally relevant levels of some chemicals.
-For example, a common flame retardant, BDE-47, affects the reproductive system and thyroid gland of female rats in doses of the order of those to which humans are exposed.
+Endocrine-disrupting effects have been noted in animals exposed to environmentally relevant levels of some chemicals.
+For example, a common flame retardant, BDE-47, affects the reproductive system and thyroid gland of female rats in doses similar to which humans are exposed.

 Low concentrations of endocrine disruptors can also have synergistic effects in amphibians, but it is not clear that this is an effect mediated through the endocrine system.

-Critics have argued that data suggest that the amounts of chemicals in the environment are too low to cause an effect.
 A consensus statement by the Learning and Developmental Disabilities Initiative argued that "The very low-dose effects of endocrine disruptors cannot be predicted from high-dose studies, which contradicts the standard 'dose makes the poison' rule of toxicology.
-Nontraditional dose-response curves are referred to as nonmonotonic dose response curves."
+Nontraditional dose-response curves are referred to as non-monotonic dose response curves."

-The dosage objection could also be overcome if low concentrations of different endocrine disruptors are synergistic.
-This paper was published in Science in June 1996, and was one reason for the passage of the Food Quality Protection Act of 1996.
-The results could not be confirmed with the same and alternative methodologies, and the original paper was retracted, with Arnold found to have committed scientific misconduct by the United States Office of Research Integrity.

 It has been claimed that tamoxifen and some phthalates have fundamentally different (and harmful) effects on the body at low doses than at high doses.

 Routes of exposure

+Food

 Food is a major mechanism by which people are exposed to pollutants.
 Diet is thought to account for up to 90% of a person's PCB and DDT body burden.
-In a study of 32 different common food products from three grocery stores in Dallas, fish and other animal products were found to be contaminated with PBDE.
+In a study of 32 different common food products from three grocery stores in Dallas, Texas, fish and other animal products were found to be contaminated with PBDE.
 Since these compounds are fat-soluble, it is likely they are accumulating from the environment in the fatty tissue of animals eaten by humans.
 Some suspect fish consumption is a major source of many environmental contaminants.
 Indeed, both wild and farmed salmon from all over the world have been shown to contain a variety of man-made organic compounds.
+While pesticides are found in many food products, phthalates can also leech into crops, vegetables and fruits from contaminated soil and greenhouse plastic covers.

+Endocrine disruptors can lead to hormonal changes in the body.
+Children and infants are more at risk of being affected by these chemicals.
+Phthalates (PAE) are used to make plastics last longer, and these plastics can be found in water bottles or in all dairy production stages.
+Drinking water from plastic water bottles is a route of endocrine disruptor exposure.
+However, there is not a large concern of risk for humans.
+Phytoestrogens are naturally occurring endocrine disrupters found in food.
+Soybeans contain a type of phytoestrogens called Geinstein.
+It has also been found that eggs contain PAEs.
+In a study done in Turkey, researchers examined three types of eggs: battery, free-range, and organic.
+They found that battery eggs contained PAEs and free-range eggs had DDT concentrations in them.
+DDTs are pesticides and were banned in Turkey in the late 1900s.